 At this point in the surgery, your excess skin has been removed and tightened all the way around your waistline.
 Your belly button has been moved and reshaped.
 It is time to close the incision.

 Your incision will be closed in layers.
 Doctor Bernard will place sutures in your scarpa’s fascia.
-These sutures are permanent and will not need to be removed.
 He incorporates the scarpa’s fascia (a white, tough sheath in your abdominal cavity) in the closure because it can withstand a significant amount of tension.
 This ensures maximum tightness for the flattest, firmest tummy possible.
 It also reduces tension on your incision as it heals.

 Plication sutures will be applied to the middlemost layers.
 These sutures will dissolve naturally, so they won’t need to be removed.
 The plication sutures will be stitched on the top part of your abdomen and then pulled down to your abdominal wall for a tighter result.
 Plication sutures also support the wound and avoid excessive pulling on your mons pubic area.
 This is especially important for female patients.